OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

     The Yeoman generator will create the project files and install supporting Node components.

-2. Go to the project folder.
+2. Navigate to the project folder you just created.

     ```
     cd stock-ticker
     ```

-3. Trust the self-signed certificate that is needed to run this project.
+3. Trust the self-signed certificate you need to run this project.
 For detailed instructions for either Windows or Mac, see [Adding Self Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 4. Build the project.